 A feast is a very large meal.
 It also is usually a special or fun occasion, like a party where you eat lots and lots of food!
 Thanksgiving is a feast, but there are other occasions when people celebrate with feasts as well.

 Example: After the beautiful wedding ceremony, there was a gigantic feast at a very expensive restaurant.

 In general, a blessing is something that you are fortunate (lucky) to have in your life.
-It can be a part of your life that is special or that makes you happy.
 Many people say that their children are blessings, for example.

 A blessing can also be a prayer that people say before eating a meal.
 Religious people will often say a blessing before eating a special meal, to show that they are thankful to God that they have so much good food.